 Dehumidify Mode (or Dry Mode)

-A mode that uses less energy, reduces noise, and allows the inside temperature to rise a bit during the cooler nights.
+This is a mode that uses less energy, reduces noise, and allows the inside temperature to rise a bit during the cooler nights.

-Allows you to change the unit’s settings through buttons and gives you the ability to set a specific temperature.
+These allow you to change the unit’s settings through buttons and gives you the ability to set a specific temperature.

 Allows you to control the air conditioner from a distance without having to physically touch the appliance.

 These let you direct the airflow up and down or side to side so it reaches the desired location in a room.
 Some wall mounted air conditioning units have automatic-swing louvers that continually move the cold air around the room.

 This gives you the ability to program your air conditioner to turn on or off after a set number of hours.
 Good for when you’re not home to manually adjust the unit.
 Most through the wall air conditioners offer up to 24-hours of advanced control.

 All through the wall AC units include an air filter to trap particles from damaging the internal components.
 However, an antibacterial air filter goes one step further by inhibiting the growth of microorganisms such as bacteria, fungi, mold spores, and other airborne contaminants.

 Energy Efficiency Ratio (EER)